carstenkirkland/AssistiveGripSystem/README.md

 </p>
 <p align="center">fig 8.
 Final Universal Tool Strap With Handle Magnet Mount</p>
 <h3></h3>
 Finally, we have our poster that does a good job showcasing the project in its entirety.
-Unfortunately we forgot to take real world photos for the final implemented components we created as we had them with use during the showcase.
+Unfortunately we forgot to take real world photos for the final implemented components we created as we had them with us during the showcase.
 <h3></h3>
 <img width="3000" height="1800" alt="image" src="https://github.com/user-attachments/assets/b2a2cd99-7de2-4ab3-b1e1-f8181bfc8a4f" />
 <p align="center">fig 9.
 Final Poster</p>